-- Quantity of work while on scholastic probation.
-A student on scholastic probation must maintain a course load of at least 12 semester hours in a fall or spring semester, unless the student's dean approves a reduced course load in writing before the student registers.
+- d.
+Quantity of work while on academic warning.
+A student on academic warning must maintain a course load of at least 12 semester hours in a fall or spring semester, unless the student's dean approves a reduced course load in writing before the student registers.
 Permission to take fewer than 12 hours is based on extenuating circumstances and is not routinely granted.
-In the summer semester, no minimum course load is required of a student on scholastic probation. - e.
-Removal from scholastic probation.
-A student on scholastic probation who achieves a cumulative University grade point average of at least 2.00 at the end of a grade-reporting period during which they are registered at the University is removed from scholastic probation.
-Removal from probation is reflected on the student's permanent academic record. - f.
-Scholastic dismissal.
-Under the conditions noted in items a, b, and c below, a student is subject to scholastic dismissal at the end of a fall or spring semester.
-A student is not placed on scholastic dismissal at the end of a summer semester unless the dismissal is the result of a previous condition prescribed by their academic dean.
-Scholastic dismissal is reflected on the student's permanent academic record. - i.
-Any beginning student, freshman or transfer, who has not earned previous credit in residence at the University and who fails 12 or more semester hours of coursework in a fall or spring semester is subject to scholastic dismissal without a prior probationary period. - ii.
-To be subject to scholastic dismissal, a student, except the beginning students described above, must first be placed on scholastic probation.
-A student on scholastic probation is subject to scholastic dismissal under either of the following conditions: - 1.
-At the end of a fall or spring semester, a student on scholastic probation who fails to attain the cumulative University grade point average shown in the Table of Scholastic Standards above will be dismissed from the University. - 2.
-A student on scholastic probation who withdraws from the University after the first four weeks of classes in a fall or spring semester will be placed on scholastic dismissal, unless the withdrawal is under exceptional conditions approved by the student's dean. - When a student who has been dismissed from the University returns, the student reenters on scholastic probation and may be subject to dismissal under the policies stated in (b)(i) and (b)(ii) above. - g.
+In the summer semester, no minimum course load is required of a student on academic warning. - e.
+Removal from academic warning.
+A student on academic warning who achieves a cumulative University grade point average of at least 2.00 at the end of a grade-reporting period during which they are registered at the University is removed from academic warning.
+Removal from warning is reflected on the student's permanent academic record. - f.
+Academic dismissal.
+Under the conditions noted in items a, b, and c below, a student is subject to academic dismissal at the end of a fall or spring semester.
+A student is not placed on academic dismissal at the end of a summer semester unless the dismissal is the result of a previous condition prescribed by their academic dean.
+Academic dismissal is reflected on the student's permanent academic record. - i.
+Any beginning student, freshman or transfer, who has not earned previous credit in residence at the University and who fails 12 or more semester hours of coursework in a fall or spring semester is subject to academic dismissal without a prior warning period. - ii.
+To be subject to academic dismissal, a student, except the beginning students described above, must first be placed on academic warning.
+A student on academic warning is subject to academic dismissal under either of the following conditions: - At the end of a fall or spring semester, a student on academic warning who fails to attain the cumulative University grade point average shown in the Table of Academic Standards above will be dismissed from the University. - 2.
+A student on academic warning who withdraws from the University after the first four weeks of classes in a fall or spring semester will be placed on academic dismissal, unless the withdrawal is under exceptional conditions approved by the student's dean. - When a student who has been dismissed from the University returns, the student reenters on academic warning and may be subject to dismissal under the policies stated in (b)(i) and (b)(ii) above. - g.
 Student responsibility.
 A student who is dismissed from the University after completing registration for the next semester will have their registration canceled and may not attend classes.
-The student is responsible for knowing their scholastic status and may not appeal the cancellation of registration based on lack of such knowledge. - h.
-Length of scholastic dismissal. - i.
+The student is responsible for knowing their academic status and may not appeal the cancellation of registration based on lack of such knowledge. - h.
+Length of academic dismissal. - i.
 First dismissal-One fall or spring semester and any intervening summer semester. - ii.
 Second dismissal-Three calendar years; readmission must be approved by the student's dean. - iii.
 Third dismissal-A student dismissed for the third time will not be readmitted. - i.
-Effect of scholastic dismissal on correspondence courses or registration in another institution.
-A student who is dismissed from the University for scholastic reasons is not prohibited from taking courses by correspondence or from enrolling in another institution.
+Effect of academic dismissal on correspondence courses or registration in another institution.
+A student who is dismissed from the University for academic reasons is not prohibited from taking courses by correspondence or from enrolling in another institution.
 The period of dismissal will not be decreased as a result of coursework completed while on dismissal.